eclipse-ecal/ecal/doc/rst/getting_started/hello_world.rst

 After you have learned a lot about the pre-compiled applications that come with eCAL, let's create our own!
 In the good habit of every tutorial, we will write a Hello World Applications, that sends the string "Hello World" to an eCAL topic.

-eCAL uses CMake as a cross-plattform build toolchain.
+eCAL uses CMake as a cross-platform build toolchain.
 We will explain the CMake commands needed for the tutorial, but not extensively dive into CMake.

 Dependencies
 ============

-First of all, you have to install some more development dependencies:
+First, you have to install some more development dependencies:

 * |fa-windows| Windows: